 Applicants may receive course credit through examination or through advanced placement courses taken in high school.
 The examination and/or advanced placement course must be equivalent to a course taught at Southwest Baptist University.

-Grade report should be submitted to Career Services.
-The student must submit a request to the College Board for an official AP grade report to be sent directly to Southwest Baptist University Career Services.
-When the official report is received, then the Registrar will record the hours on the student's transcript.
+The student must submit a request to the College Board for an official AP grade report to be sent directly to the Registrar's Office at Southwest Baptist University.
+When the official report is received, the Registrar will record the hours on the student's transcript.
 (Note: Copies of the AP grade report will not be accepted.)